WellHub tries, tastes and tests products we recommend. When you buy through our links, we may earn a commission. Learn more >

 Energy Requirements

 Many services allow consumers to elect for high calorie or lower calorie meals, however, preprepared meals that are chosen from menu’s may not be fully customisable.
+Some meal services allow consumers to buy or add additional protein or carbohydrates to meals, and providers such as My Muscle Chef allow you choose options including ‘no added dairy’, or ‘no added gluten’.

 Many workout services cater to dietary requirements or preferences such as lactose and gluten-free options.
 For those with allergies or other dietary requirements, you may need to speak directly with the provider to seek out specifics.